 Heather Smith - Office Manager

-Heather has been married for 35 years and has three grown children, a son and two daughters (her pride and joy), along with two absolutely adorable granddaughters.
+Heather has been married for 41 years and has three grown children (her pride and joy), along with four absolutely adorable grandkids.

 As a parent, Heather has enjoyed watching her own daughters grow up with a passion and love for dance and performing.
 She was involved in most aspects of her own daughters dancing careers.
 Heather served on the Board of Directors for twelve years at another dance studio where she helped with fund raisers, organized costume orders, programs and many of the other details involved in recitals.